pillarman38/MidlandCode-C3-DataDrivenApps/09-13-18/Homework/homework.md

         3. Clear out the fields after successful submission.
     3. Trivia Page should have the following funcitonality:
         1. Call the trivia service and get four random questions from the service.
-        2. Pass the random questions to the question sub component should should:
+        2. Pass the random questions to the question sub component which should:
             1. Display the active question with the three possible options as buttons
             2. When a button is clicked it should pass the button clicked to the parent.
             3. The parent should then verify if the question was answered correctly via the service.
 And internally increment the score by 1 if it was correct.